98 pipeline companies regulated by the National Energy Board

 73,000 km of pipelines regulated by the National Energy Board

-5,000 billion cubic feet/year of natural gas produced and transported via pipeline
+6,200 billion cubic feet/year of natural gas transported via pipeline

 Federal Pipeline Regulatory Regime

 With 825,000 kilometres of transmission, gathering and distribution pipelines in Canada, most provinces have significant pipeline infrastructure.
-Federal pipeline regulators regulate 101 companies which operate approximately 73,000 kilometres of pipelines in Canada.
+Close to 100 pipeline companies are federally-regulated and operate approximately 73,000 kilometres of pipelines in Canada.

-The National Energy Board (NEB) is an independent federal agency that regulates cross-border pipelines.
+The National Energy Board (NEB) is an independent federal agency that regulates cross-border pipelines in Canada.
 The role of the NEB is to make sure pipeline companies meet strict requirements to keep Canadians and the environment safe.

-Pipelines and equipment must meet Canadian Standards Association specifications.
+Pipelines and equipment regulated by the NEB must meet Canadian Standards Association specifications.
 The CSA Standard Z662 — Oil and Gas Pipeline Systems sets out the technical standards for the design, construction, operation, maintenance, and decommissioning of Canada’s oil and gas pipelines.

-In June 2015, the Pipeline Safety Act received Royal Assent and will come into force in 12 months.
-Certain provisions may come into force earlier by proclamation by the Governor in Council.
+The Pipeline Safety Act came into force on June 19, 2016.
 The Act enshrines the polluter-pays principle into law, clarifies audit and inspection powers of the NEB, and ensures companies remain responsible for their abandoned pipelines.
-The Government of Canada is also seeking the NEB’s guidance on the use of best available technologies used in federally regulated pipeline projects.
-This includes materials, construction methods, and emergency response techniques.
+The Government of Canada has also sought the NEB’s guidance, through a study and report, on the use of best available technologies in federally regulated pipeline projects.
+This includes materials, construction methods, emergency response techniques, and environmental considerations.

 Preparedness and Response